gohugoio/hugoThemes/README.md

 - Then execute: `./generateThemeSite.sh http://localhost:1313 && hugo server -w=false -s hugoThemeSite/themeSite`
 - Open `localhost:1313` in your browser and navigate to the theme.
 - If your theme demo is not generated you can create an error report with: `./generateThemeSite.sh > errors.txt`

+# Maintaining a theme in the list

+Your theme's Example Site needs to be generated with the latest version of Hugo.
+You will need to keep an eye on current Hugo development and update your theme accordingly, otherwise if your theme's demo fails to generate for a while, we may remove your theme from the website until you update it.